ThatObiGuy/solar_data_ingestion/README.md

 STATION_ID: Station ID to query.

 3. **Adjust fields as needed**
-Your fields probably won't be the same as mine
+Your fields won't be the same as mine
-I have a site_id and solar_status that many implementations won't require.
-Yours may require more.
+I have a site_id and solar_status that suit for my implementation.
+Yours requires will differ.

-4. **Run the sync script:**
+5. **Run the sync script:**
  > python sync_data.py